JuliaMath/LambertW.jl/README.md

 The loss of precision in `lambertw` is closely analogous to the loss of precision in computing the floating point function `sqrt(1-x)` for `x` close to `1`.

+lambertwbp is vectorized, that is automatically maps over arrays.

 ### omega constant

 The [omega constant](http://en.wikipedia.org/wiki/Omega_constant)